gargolario/gargolario.github.io/_posts/2017-11-11-show-directory-listings-of-apache-virtual-host-in-raspbian-stretch.md

  - directory-listing
 ---

-Ok, so we have installed **apache** on our computer.
+Ok, so we have installed **apache**.
 Now we want to set up a basic web server on our **Raspberrypi** and be able to navigate through the contents of its directories.
-Let's get the task divided into 4 simple steps and get down to work:
+Let's get the task divided into 4 simple steps and down to work:

 ### Step 1: enable mod_autoindex